-The Environmental Policy and Culture Program is for students interested in the interdisciplinary study of how people affect and are affected by the natural environment.
+The Environmental Policy and Culture Program (EPC) is for students interested in the interdisciplinary study of how people affect and are affected by the natural environment.
 The minor in environmental policy and culture provides opportunities to engage in scholarly inquiry about issues and problems related to managing the natural environment.
-Courses that fulfill the minor's requirements come from many different departments and fall into three categories: the humanities (largely courses in history, philosophy, and religion), policy (largely courses in the social sciences), and the natural sciences.
+Courses address issues such as global warming, efforts to maintain and restore biodiversity, and the reconciliation of development with environmental protection.
+Courses that fulfill the minor requirements include both those offered by EPC (identified as ENVR POL) and courses from different departments and programs.
+They fall into three categories: the humanities (largely courses in history, philosophy, and religion), policy (largely courses in the social sciences), and the natural sciences.
 Although all students who minor in environmental policy and culture take at least 1 relevant course in the natural sciences, the emphasis is on courses in the humanities and social sciences.
+Students are encouraged to design and conduct independent research projects on environmental issues.

 Weinberg College requirements do not generally allow a student to count the same course toward both a major and a minor requirement.
-Students declaring a minor in environmental policy and culture should discuss the double-counting rule with the program director.